Running with Dogs: How to Hit Your Stride Together

 You'll also need to be aware of running risks along the way, including:

-• Heatstroke – Because dogs do not sweat, it's especially important to stay mindful of the temperature.
+• Heatstroke– Because dogs do not sweat, it's especially important to stay mindful of the temperature.
 Ideally, you should run during the morning or evening when the weather is cooler—especially on hot days.
-Stop running immediately if your dog shows concerning signs such as excessive drooling or uncoordinated movements.
+Stop running immediately if your dog is excessively drooling and panting.

 • Salt – During the colder months, salt from snow- and ice-treated areas can get inside your dog's paws and cause stinging pain.
 Put your dog in booties or apply a paw protection remedy when running in snow.